 Places to ride in Arizona.
-Sadly our two favorite venues, Speedworld & Grinding Stone, have closed over the years, but we sure are grateful we got to enjoy them while we could.
+Sadly our two favorite venues, Speedworld & Grinding Stone, have closed over the years, but we sure are grateful we got to enjoy them while we could (along with Casa Grande, Verde, and a few others).
 Below are some photo's and info that we hope you enjoy.
 Stay young, have fun, PLAY!

 Located just outside of Prescott, in the nicely treed, cool high country, and just under a 2 hour drive from the Phoenix area.
 From I-17 (North or South) take the Prescott exit, Hwy 69, heading west.
 Follow Hwy 69 into downtown Prescott, the road will turn into Gurley St. Follow Gurley St for about 1/2 a mile and turn right on Grove Ave.
 Follow Grove Ave for about 1.25 miles, it will turn into Miller Valley Rd.
 Turn left on to Iron Springs Rd and follow for 5.5 miles.
 The Alto OHV Forest Service entrance will be on your left.
 Shortly after you enter, there is a self-serve day use fee area and camping info.
 The day-use fee is $5 per car load.